 Established by Law 2/1996, of 27 December, by the Generalitat Valenciana, classes at the Miguel Hernández University of Elche (UMH) began in 1997.
 The UMH, whose main campus is located in the city of Elche, is home to 4 campuses in all: Altea, Elche, Orihuela, and Sant Joan d'Alacant.
-The size of the university campuses is 97 hectares, there are 75 university buildings with two more currently under construction, and there are almost 247,000 square meters of built-up spaces.
+The university campuses cover 97 hectares, there are 75 university buildings, two more are currently under construction, and there are almost 247,000 square meters of built-up spaces.

-The number of students enrolled in official and continuing education programs during the 2018-2019 academic was 17,629.
-Of this figure, 13,239 students were enrolled in official bachelor's, master's, and PhD programs, and women made up 50.3% of this cohort.
+There were 17,629 students enrolled in official and continuing education programs during the 2018-2019 academic year.
+Of this figure, 13,239 students were enrolled in official bachelor's, master's, and PhD programs; women made up 50.3% of this group.
 The remaining 4,390 students at the UMH during this period were enrolled in continuing education programs.

 Centers affiliated with the UMH also took part during 2018-19, when they had 712 students enrolled in official undergraduate and master's programs.
 Of these students, 657 were learning in undergraduate programs, and the remaining 55 were so in master's programs.
 In these programs, women comprised 53.1% and 81.8% of the students, respectively.

-The teaching structure at the Miguel Hernández University of Elche is comprised of 7 faculties: Faculty of Experimental Sciences, Faculty of Fine Arts, Faculty of Health and Social Sciences, Faculty of Medicine, Faculty of Pharmacy, Faculty of Social and Legal Sciences of Elche, and Faculty of Social and Legal Sciences of Orihuela; and 2 schools: School of Engineering of Elche and School of Engineering of Orihuela.
+The teaching structure at the Miguel Hernández University of Elche is comprised of 7 faculties: Faculty of Experimental Sciences, Faculty of Fine Arts, Faculty of Health and Social Sciences, Faculty of Medicine, Faculty of Pharmacy, Faculty of Social and Legal Sciences of Elche, and the Faculty of Social and Legal Sciences of Orihuela.
+There are also 2 schools at the UMH: School of Engineering of Elche and School of Engineering of Orihuela.

-In addition to these units, there are 4 research institutes: Institute of Bioengineering, Institute "Center of Operations Research" (CIO); Institute of Research, Development and Innovation in Healthcare Biotechnology of Elche; and Institute of Neurosciences.
-The university has 27 departments.
+In addition to these units, the UMH is home to 4 research institutes: Institute of Bioengineering, Institute "Center of Operations Research" (CIO); Institute of Research, Development and Innovation in Healthcare Biotechnology of Elche; and Institute of Neurosciences.
+There are also 27 university departments.

 In terms of academics, the UMH offers 26 bachelor's and 2 dual bachelor's, 50 master's, and 13 doctoral programs.
 Complementing this official training are 55 Refinement courses (27 University Expert, 16 unique master's, 6 Advanced University Diploma, and 6 University Specialist).